Smartphones can completely replace a dedicated card reader and process payments on their own.

 Here's a complete overview of Tap to Pay solutions in Australia:

-Square Yes Yes 1.6% /transaction, no monthly fee or contract – See offer
+1.6% /transaction, no monthly fee or contract Quick and easy to start, fast payouts

-ANZ Worldline Yes Yes 1.3% /transaction, other fees may apply, no contract
+ANZ Worldline Yes Yes 1.3% /transaction + other fees, no contract Sign-up not quick or wholly transparent

 no monthly fee or contract